Rational-Valued Affine Verifiers in Arthur--Merlin Proof Systems: Affine computation

-Weighting is inspired by, and analogous to, projective measurement in quantum systems.
-However, affine states obey the strict normalization rule that the entries of any legal state must sum to $1$.
-Because of this constraint, an affine register cannot remain in a “superposition’’ after observing only a part of it.
+where $\|v\|_{1}=\sum_i |v_i|$ is the $\ell_1$-norm.
+Upon observation $j$, the register collapses to $e_{j}$.
+Weighting is analogous to projective measurement in quantum systems.
+However, affine states obey the strict normalization rule that entries sum to $1$, which prevents a register from remaining in ``superposition'' after a partial observation.
 For example, consider the affine vector

 If we attempt a \emph{partial weighting} that separates the basis into \(\{e_1,e_2\}\) and \(\{e_3\}\), the unnormalized outcomes are